sms2021/sms2021/README.md

-- 👋 Hi, I'm Sayed Masood Haidari
+- 👋 Hi, I'm SM Haidari
 - 👀 I’m interested in meta-analysis and mixed-research synthesis
 - 🌱 Currently doing my PhD in Curriculum and Instruction
 <!---